Extreme Nomads’ Sports and Outdoors Guide to Chiang Mai

 Most nomads feel the best way to get around Chiang Mai is by scooter.
 Buy it, rent it; use it to dash around and discover the city at your own speed.
 Expect to pay around $75/month for a rental (paying a little more for a good quality bike will be worth it fuel/safety wise).

 If you don’t fancy driving your own set of wheels, you can easily get around using the city’s songthaew network.
 This is a popular mode of transport throughout Thailand, and is a cross between a pick-up truck, a taxi, and a bus.
 Otherwise, seize the opportunity to move your feet and choose to walk- there are pedestrian paths virtually everywhere.

 Uber and Grab are two apps worth downloading before you hit Chiang Mai; it’s the quickest (and often the cheapest) way to hail a taxi and ensure you and your driver don’t lose anything in translation.

-To find the best public transport to or from Chiang Mai, use this search form from 12go.asia – the most efficient and user-friendly public transportation booking platform for Thailand, Vietnam, Malaysia, Singapore, India, Philippines, Laos, Cambodia and Myanmar.
+To find the best public transport option to or from Chiang Mai, check out our partner 12go.asia – an efficient public transportation search engine and booking platform for southeast Asia.
+We use them ourselves!